Code-Institute-Submissions/custom_pc/README.md

 #### Bugs

-On the configuration page, include imbedded YouTube videos.
+On the configuration page, I have included imbedded YouTube videos.
 I encountered two types of bugs with YouTube embedded videos.
 After doing some research on the web I managed to eliminate one the bugs by disabling my Adblock extension.
 However, the second type of bug which only applies to chromium is still present since the